Tulip-Dev/tulip/docs/python/gettingstarted.rst

 -----------------------------------------------

 A lightweight Python IDE can be accessed through the graphical interface of Tulip in order to run scripts on the graph currently visualized.
-In Tulip 3.6, it is integrated as a view plugin named "Python Script view" and can be accessed through the "View" menu.
+Starting Tulip 3.6, it is integrated as a view plugin named "Python Script view" and can be accessed through the "View" menu.
 The interface of this component is composed of four tabs :

 	* the "Script editor" tab (see :ref:`Figure 1`) that allows to write scripts that can be applied to the